 If you're not married or in a civil partnership, complete a Registration of potential dependant form to tell us who you'd like to receive a dependant's pension when you die.
 Log in to My USS to complete online or download a copy to print and return to us.
-It's important you update this at least every three years so we know it's up to date, even if your wishes haven't changed.
+It's important you update this regularly, so we know it's up to date, even if your wishes haven't changed.

 If you don't complete a form, we may not be aware that this person is dependent on you.
-Let us know your wishes upfront so we know to review their financial dependency when you die.
+Let us know your wishes upfront so we know to review their dependency when you die.